NicholasSynovic/template_base/.github/CONTRIBUTING.md

 Thanks for finding an issue with our software!

 Please report the bug as well as how to recreate it in our issue tracker.

+## Reporting A Security Vulnerability

+Thank you for reporting this to us!

+Please see our [security policy](SECURITY.md) for more information.

 ## Feature Request